TITLE 77: PUBLIC HEALTH

 PART 465 CERTIFICATION AND OPERATION OF ENVIRONMENTAL LABORATORIES

-a) A written description of the current laboratory quality control program shall be maintained and made available to analysts in an area of the laboratory where analytical work takes place.
-A record of analytical quality control tests and quality control checks on media, materials, and equipment shall be prepared and retained for 5 years.
+a) A written description of the current laboratory quality control and quality assurance program shall be maintained and made available to analysts in an area of the laboratory where analytical work takes place.
+The quality assurance plan shall address all of the items listed in the Manual for the Certification of Laboratories Analyzing Drinking Water.
+The quality assurance plan shall be reviewed annually and updated as necessary.
+A record of analytical quality control tests and quality control checks on media, materials, and equipment shall be prepared and retained for five years.

-b) A laboratory manual containing complete written instructions for each parameter for which the laboratory is certified shall be maintained and made available to analysts in an area of the laboratory where analytical work takes place.
+b) Standard operating procedures for each parameter for which the laboratory is certified and for all required quality control procedures shall be maintained and made available to analysts in an area of the laboratory where analytical work takes place.

 c) The following minimum requirements shall apply to analytical quality control tests for general laboratory practices and methodology:

-3) When unknown performance evaluation samples are available, each approved analyst shall analyze at least one per year for the parameters measured.
-When performance evaluation sample results indicate technical error, the Department will provide appropriate technical assistance to determine the cause and make suggestions for correction of the problem.
+1) Each laboratory shall successfully analyze at least one set of proficiency testing (PT) samples once every 12 months, for each method (For example, Colilert (18 hour) and Colilert (24 hour) would require a PT for each assay.) for which it is certified.
+When PT sample results indicate technical error, the Department will provide appropriate technical assistance to determine the cause and make suggestions for correction of the problem.

-6) Each analyst approved for the fecal coliform procedure by the membrane filter technique shall verify quarterly fecal coliform analyses by picking at least 10 isolated colonies from membranes containing typical blue colonies and transferring to lauryl tryptose broth and EC medium.
-The lauryl tryptose broth shall be incubated at 35.0º + 0.5º C for 24 to 48 hours.
-The EC medium shall be incubated at 44.5º + 0.2º C for 24 hours.
+3) Each analyst approved for the fecal coliform procedure by the membrane filter technique for source water samples (SWTR) shall verify a positive water sample monthly.
+At least 10 isolated colonies shall be chosen from membranes containing typical blue colonies and, if present, atypical colonies of different morphological types and shall be transferred to lauryl tryptose broth.
+Positive tubes shall be transferred to EC medium.
+The lauryl tryptose broth shall be incubated at 35.0º ± 0.5º C for 24 to 48 hours.
+The EC medium shall be incubated at 44.5º ± 0.2º C for 24 hours + 2 hours.
 Turbid growth with gas production indicates a positive result.
+Counts shall be adjusted based on percent verification.

-7) If there is more than one analyst in the laboratory, at least once each quarter each analyst shall count the same heterotrophic plate count plate, total coliform membrane, and fecal coliform membrane (if appropriate).
+4) If there is more than one analyst in the laboratory, at least once each month each analyst shall count the same heterotrophic plate count plate, total coliform membrane, and fecal coliform membrane (per certified method used to test source water samples under the SWTR).
 Colony counts between analysts shall agree within 10 percent.
+This requirement does not apply to SimPlate.